JohnnyElaine/bsc_aif_parallel_pipeline/README.md

 The Producer tries to ensure Quality of Service (QoS) by providing certain elasticity features, when the underlying SLOs are not met.

-Should the computational resources of the system are not enough to uphold certain Service level objectives (SLOs), i.e. processing time for x amount frames, energy consumption, etc then the producer has some options to change required computational load.
+Should the computational resources of the system are not enough to uphold certain Service level objectives (SLOs), i.e. processing time for x amount frames, energy consumption, buffer size, memory usage, etc then the producer has some options to change required computational load.
 These include:

 - **Quality:** Switch to a different grade YOLOv11 model.
 - **FPS:** Change Source Stream FPS